ampproject/amphtml/extensions/amp-access/amp-access-analytics.md

 }
 ```

-###### Login rejected trigger (`"on": "access-login-rejected"`)
+###### Login rejected trigger (`"on": "access-login[-type]-rejected"`)

-The `access-login-rejected` event is issued when Login dialog has been rejected by the user.
+The `access-login[-type]-rejected` event is issued when Login dialog has been rejected by the user.
 Use these configurations to fire a request for this event.

+When only one Login URL is configured, the event is `access-login-rejected`.
+When multiple Login URLs are configured, the event is `access-login-type-rejected`, e.g. "access-login-signup-rejected".
+See [Login Page Spec](./amp-access-spec.md#login-page) for more info.

 ```javascript
 "triggers": {